-He sat crouched with his knees up to his chest and his hands covering his face.
+He squatted with his knees up to his chest and his hands covering his face.

 This is how one man’s life came to an end when Mount Vesuvius rained down toxic gases and a cloud of ash that covered every living creature in the town of Pompeii.

 I stared through the glass at what looked like ancient statues in the most unusual positions.
-Some looked like they were running.
-Others appeared as if they had fallen to the ground; arms outstretched in front of them.
+Some seemed to be running.
+Others appeared like they had fallen to the ground; arms outstretched in front of them.

 On a hot summer’s day in Italy with sweat covering my forehead, these 2,000 year old human beings frozen in their last pose of life sent a cold chill trickling down my back.